dsaw/perfect_game_player/README.md

 It will generate next moves to board positions.
 Minimax tree algorithm is used to choose the best move at each turn.
 It can be used as a library for your board game needs.
 Currently tested on tic tac toe game .
-A connect 4 implementation is given.
+A connect 4 implementation is given too.

 ## Installation